 Vice Chair: Rich Stromberg restromberg@alaska.edu

-Includes direct energy conversion of the sun’s rays to electricity including photovoltaic (PV) energy technology, concentrating photovoltaic (CPV), and photovoltaic thermal technology (PV/T) that captures heat off the backside of PV, cooling them, thus making more electricity.
+Includes direct energy conversion of the sun’s rays to electricity including photovoltaic (PV) energy technology, concentrating photovoltaic (CPV), and photovoltaic thermal technology (PV/T) that captures heat off the backside of PV arrays, cooling them and thus making more electricity.

 (open to ASES Business, Professional, Student, and Life members – Join ASES)